14 Tricky Crossword Puzzle Clues That’ll Leave You Stumped

 “Group of crows” (6 letters)

 The famed New York Times crossword puzzle gets harder as the week goes on, culminating with the toughest puzzle on Saturday.
 Monday and Saturday puzzles could contain the same answers, but Saturday’s clues will be way more challenging.
 Editors Will Shortz and Joel Fagliano typically don’t use clues that are grim or overly dark.
-The clue refers to this word’s less obvious meaning, a collective noun for crows—not to anything having to do with premeditated killing.
-Brush up on these 26 other names for groups of animals to improve your crossword-solving skills.
+The clue refers to this word’s less obvious meaning, a collective noun for crows—not having anything to do with premeditated killing.
+If you figured that out, you might be ready for these tricky detective riddles.

 “Leaning column?”
 (9 letters)